Rational Function Simplification for Integration-by-Parts Reduction and Beyond: Simplifiers, input data, and connecting to FIRE

 In general, when solving a linear system with polynomial coefficients, e.g.\ by Gaussian elimination, an intermediate coefficient to be simplified is a sum of fractions, whose numerator and denominator can also contain fractions which, in turn, contain polynomials in their numerators and denominators, as written schematically in Eq.~\eqref{4:coefficient}.

 A simplification is considered successful if the result is a polynomial or a fraction where the numerator and denominator are polynomials without a nontrivial GCD.
 The polynomials must be in either the expanded form or some nested form such as the Horner form.
-We do not considered other forms such as the factorized forms or partial-fractioned forms for polynomials and rational functions, for the scope of this study.
-There are three additional characteristics of the problem arising from IBP reduction by FIRE.
+We do not considered other forms such as the factorized forms or partial-fractioned forms for polynomials and rational functions for most of this study.\footnote{An exception is Wolfram Mathematica, whose {\tt Together} command may choose to keep part of the expression in factorized form.} There are three additional characteristics of the problem arising from IBP reduction by FIRE.
 First, rational numbers can be as large as desired, that is, the simplifier must support arbitrary-precision integer and rational number arithmetic.
 Second, the set of possible variables is known in advance (which are kinematic variables and the spacetime dimension variable).
 Third, the maximum level of nested fractions does not exceed three.
 The second and third points are important for simplifiers that require these parameters to be passed in advance before actual calculations.